

 4. Principles

-The University owns and manages a large number of different spaces, including academic and administrative offices, general purpose teaching rooms, specialist laboratories, theatre spaces, accommodation facilities and sports fields.
-The main purpose of these spaces is to support the delivery of high-quality teaching, to provide space for productive research and to create a campus that plays an active role in the community.
+The University owns and manages a variety of different spaces.
+The main purpose of university space is to support the delivery of high-quality teaching, to provide space for productive research and to create a campus that plays an active role in the community.

 The University, rather than any organisational unit or individual, is the owner of its physical assets.
 As a critical asset, space is to be shared and used in a flexible and co-operative way to achieve the best outcomes for the university community.

-The use of the University’s physical facilities by individuals, groups or organisations external to the University must be compatible with the University’s mission and goals.
+The use of the University’s physical facilities by individuals, groups, or organisations external to the University must be compatible with the University’s mission and goals.
+The University may refuse, at its discretion, any request to hire space in a university venue.

 5. Management responsibility

 Property, Facilities and Development is responsible for ensuring the ongoing management and usage analysis of the University’s facilities.
-This includes responsibility for the ongoing management, planning and provision of teaching and meeting space.
+This includes responsibility for the ongoing management, planning and provision of teaching and meeting spaces.

-Property, Facilities and Development is responsible for the naming conventions and related information (e.g. maximum capacity) for the rooms listed on the calendar system, and the protocols for the maintenance and amendment of the rooms list.
-Room data modification, and the removal or addition of rooms requires the prior approval of Property, Facilities and Development.
+Property, Facilities and Development is responsible for the naming conventions and related information (e.g. maximum capacity) for the resources, and the protocols for the maintenance and amendment of the rooms list.
+Resource data modification, and the removal or addition of rooms requires the prior approval of Property, Facilities and Development.

 7. Booking systems